emreutkan/FreshDealMobile/README.md

 ## Overview
 FreshDeal is an innovative mobile platform that tackles food waste by connecting businesses with surplus food to consumers seeking affordable, high-quality meals.
 Our mission is to reduce food waste, provide budget-friendly meals, and promote sustainability, aligning with the UN's Sustainable Development Goals.

-The project is a robust cross-platform application developed using **React Native** with integration into a scalable backend.
-It ensures a seamless user experience for both businesses and consumers.
+The project is a robust cross-platform application developed using **React Native**.
 ## Technical Stack

 ![Expo](https://img.shields.io/badge/expo-1C1E24?style=for-the-badge&logo=expo&logoColor=#D04A37)